zqzneptune/sgRNA-Exact-Match-Gene-Assoc/README.md

 *   **Single Chromosome Assumption for Gene Table:** The script currently assumes all coordinates in the gene table file refer to the *first* sequence entry found in the provided genome FASTA file.
 If your genome has multiple chromosomes/contigs *and* your gene table contains coordinates relative to different sequences, the gene association results will be incorrect for genes not on that first sequence.
 *   **Gene Table Format:** The script strictly expects the specified column headers in the gene table file.
 The coordinate columns (`Left-End-Position`, `Right-End-Position`) are assumed to be 1-based inclusive.
 *   **Gene Table Strand:** The current implementation assumes the gene table lacks strand information and assigns a dummy '+' strand.
 Therefore, the determination of "upstream" and "downstream" is purely based on genomic coordinates, not gene orientation.
 *   **Performance:** Exact string matching is generally fast.
-Reading large genomes and performing `pyranges` operations (join, nearest) are the potentially more time-consuming steps, but `pyranges` is highly optimized for these tasks.
+Reading large genomes and performing `pyranges` operations (join) are the potentially more time-consuming steps, but `pyranges` is highly optimized for these tasks.